Seacoast Biological Station

 Field Experimental Station

-The Nature Research Centre Experimental Research Station (ERS) (Prašiškių St. 41, Vilnius) is a 50 ha area scientific research station located at a distance of merely 4 km from NRC research laboratories and administrative office.
+The Nature Research Centre Field Experimental Station (FES) (Prašiškių St. 41, Vilnius) is a 50 ha area scientific research station located at a distance of merely 4 km from NRC research laboratories and administrative office.

-For a long time the ERS has been pursuing its major activities encompassing the conservation and ex situ research of national genetic resources, as well as accumulation, maintenance and updating of field collections of economic plants.
-To date, ERS field collections hold about 250 specimens of economic plants of 148 species and 98 genera.
+For a long time the FES has been pursuing its major activities encompassing the conservation and ex situ research of national genetic resources, as well as accumulation, maintenance and updating of field collections of economic plants.
+To date, FES field collections hold about 250 specimens of economic plants of 148 species and 98 genera.
 Many of collection specimens and separate gene collections have been granted the status of national genetic resources.
-The ERS is home for the following unique plant field collections:
+The FES is home for the following unique plant field collections:

 • The collection of plants representing Lithuanian natural populations, including rare species such as mountain arnica (Arnica montana), cross gentian (Gentiana cruciata), Jacob’s ladder (Polemonium caeruleum), etc. and